In art, as in life, some things are not always what they seem. So it is with the song that gave Lynyrd Skynyrd a US Top 30 hit in 1975.

 On the contrary, at the time when he wrote the song he owned a .22 calibre pistol.
 He used it when hunting for rabbits and squirrels in the woods around the band’s home town of Jacksonville, Florida.
 What Ronnie was advocating in the song was greater control of illegal handguns – specifically a type of gun that was freely available on the black market in 1970s America, and could be bought for as little as 20 dollars; a gun commonly known as a Saturday Night Special.
 As Ronnie stated in the song’s chorus: ‘Mister Saturday Night Special, got a barrel that’s blue and cold/Ain’t good for nothin’, but put a man six feet in the hole.’

-Forty years after Saturday Night Special was released, and 38 years since the plane crash that killed Ronnie and five other members of Skynyrd and their entourage, only one member of the seven-man line-up that recorded this song remains in the band: guitarist and co-founder Gary Rossington.
+47 years after Saturday Night Special was released, and 45 since the plane crash that killed Ronnie and five other members of Skynyrd and their entourage, only one member of the seven-man line-up that recorded this song remains in the band: guitarist and co-founder Gary Rossington.
 Guitarist Allen Collins, bassist Leon Wilkeson and keyboard player Billy Powell have passed away.
 Drummer Artimus Pyle left the band in 1991.
-Ed King, the guitarist who wrote the music for Saturday Night Special, left for the second and final time in 1996.
+Ed King, the guitarist who wrote the music for Saturday Night Special, left for the second and final time in 1996 and died in 2018.

 For Rossington, Saturday Night Special is one of the definitive Skynyrd songs.
 “One of our very best,” he says.
 For Johnny Van Zant, Ronnie’s kid brother, who became Skynyrd’s singer when the band reunited in 1987, it’s a song both prophetic and poetic.